aaronp18/dungeoncraft/README.md

  - Then go into your server and run `/create-dungeon <dungeon name>` to create a new dungeon.
  - Then build a little area for your arena and do `/create-arena <dungeon name> <spawn radius>` with the same name as the last command.
  The spawn radius should be atleast a couple of blocks smaller than your area to prevent mobs from spawning outside it and making them unkillable.

+ To remove the "\[Server: Summoned new Zombie]" on mob spawns which spams the chat of operators, run `/gamerule sendCommandFeedback false`.
  #### Dungeon Config
  - Then go open the `config.yml` in the `plugins/dungeoncraft` folder.
 This will contain all of the information about the waves etc.
  - To add another mob to a wave, simply copy the pre existing "zombie" and paste below it.